 A virtually limitless palette of flavors

-About half of the react to several of the five basic tastes.
+About half of the sensory cells react to several of the five basic tastes.
 They only differ by having varying levels of sensitivity to the different basic tastes.
 Each cell has a specific palette of tastes with fixed rankings: this means that a particular cell might be most sensitive to sweet, followed by sour, salty and bitter, while another has its own ranking.

 The full experience of a flavor is produced only after all of the sensory cell profiles from the different parts of the tongue are combined.
-The other half of the and nerve fibers are specialized to react to only one taste.
+The other half of the sensory cells and nerve fibers are specialized to react to only one taste.
 It is the job of these cells to transmit information on the intensity of the stimulus – how salty or sour something tastes.